1. L.A. Noire

 Completed November 29th 2012 (DLC completed 4/13/2013)

-Assassin's Creed III starts out pretty slow, but once you you are let off your introductory leash there is a good amount of fun to be had.
-While I prefer the settings of the previous games, the American frontier is a nice change of pace and considerably changes the feel of the game.
+Assassin's Creed III starts out pretty slow, but once you you are let off your introductory leash there is a decent amount of fun to be had.
+While I prefer the settings of the previous games, the American frontier is a nice change of pace and considerably changes the feel of the game (sometimes for the worst).
 Instead of free-running on rooftops you are free-running through trees or on horseback.
 They seemed to have lost focus seeing there isn't much assassination going on in this Assassin's Creed.
 I think I assassinated more innocent beavers than I did human targets.
 While some of the new mission types don't work well or just aren't fun, there are several that are fun, like the naval missions which are surprisingly well implemented.
-There are a number of changes AC3 has made that I like and dislike but overall, it's still a welcomed entry to the series.
+There are a number of changes AC3 has made that I like and dislike but overall, it's still a decent game, but a low point for the series.

 20. Hotline Miami